exakat/php-dictionary/dictionary/pipe.ini.rst

 It was added in PHP 8.5.

 The pipe operator is a reference to the ``|`` pipe operator from the command line, with use the result of the previous (left) command to feed the next (right) command.
-It should not be confused with the or operator ``|``, already available.
+It should not be confused with the or bitwise operator ``|``, already available.

 .. code-block:: php